ANTH 111 Introduction to Physical Anthropology/Archaeology

 ANTH 435 Advanced Indigenous Issues

-A course for senior students who want to use anthropological work to learn about specific issues of concern to Canada’s First Nations people.
-Topics may include contemporary in-depth analyses of: Indigenous law, treaty and Aboriginal rights, governance, cultural production and sustainability, decolonization and reconciliation.
-Prequsite: ANTH 234 or 331 or permission of the instructor.
+A course for senior students wanting to use Indigenous research methods and theories to engage anthropologically with specific issues of concern to Indigenous peoples.
+Topics may include in-depth analyses of: Indigenous legal traditions, treaty and Aboriginal rights, politics and governance, natural resource management, cultural production and sustainability, decolonization and reconciliation.
+Prequsite: ANTH 234 or permission of the instructor.
 Three credits.
-Offered 2018-2019 and in alternate years.
+Offered 2020-2021

 ANTH 445 Advanced Archaeological Seminar